The Disability Support Pension (DSP) is a payment from Centrelink for people who have a permanent medical condition that stops them from working.

 There are special rules for some conditions:

-- If you have a mental health condition, you must have a diagnosis from a psychiatrist or a clinical psychologist
+• if you have a mental health condition, you must have a diagnosis from a psychiatrist or your doctor (with evidence from a registered psychologist if the diagnosis has not been made by a psychiatrist)

-- If you suffer from hearing loss, you must have evidence from an audiologist or an ear, nose and throat specialist
+• if you suffer from hearing loss, you must have evidence from an audiologist, neurosurgeon, neurologist or an Ear, Nose and Throat (ENT) specialist

-If your condition has only just been diagnosed, or if you only just started treatment, Centrelink will probably say that your condition is not ‘permanent’ even if you are very sick.
-It might be better to wait until you have had treatment before you lodge a claim for DSP.
+If your condition has only just been diagnosed, or if you only just started treatment, Centrelink will probably say that your condition is not ‘reasonably treated’ or ‘stabilised’ even if you are very sick.
+It might be better to wait until you have had treatment before you make a claim for disability support pension.

 Example

-Sam takes pain killers but hasn’t had any other treatment.
+Sam takes pain killers for his back injury but hasn’t had any other treatment.
 His doctor says that physiotherapy will probably help.

-Physiotherapy is a ‘reasonable treatment’, so unless Sam completes the physiotherapy, Centrelink will probably say that his back injury is not ‘fully treated’.
+Physiotherapy is a ‘reasonable treatment’, so unless Sam completes the physiotherapy, Centrelink will probably say that his back injury is not ‘reasonably treated and stabilised’ and reject his claim for disability support pension.

 Sam has also been feeling depressed since he had to stop working.
-His doctor has sent him to a psychologist for counselling and he’s been going for about six months.
-He has not seen a psychiatrist or a clinical psychologist.
-Centrelink will probably say his depression is not fully diagnosed.
+He has been seeing a counsellor for about six months.
+However, he has not seen a psychologist or a doctor.
+Centrelink will probably say his depression has not been diagnosed by an appropriately qualified medical practitioner.

-5. Your permanent medical conditions score at least 20 points on the impairment tables
+Your medical conditions score at least 20 points on the impairment tables

 Example